Privacy Policy

 Transaction ProcessingProcess payments, issue invoices, manage billing cycles, handle refunds, and maintain financial records for tax and accounting purposes.Contractual necessity (Art.
 6 (1)(b))

 Security & Fraud PreventionMonitor for suspicious activity, detect and mitigate fraud, enforce security policies, conduct vulnerability scans, and respond to security incidents.Legitimate interests (Art.
-6 (1)(f)) – balanced against your rights and freedoms
+6 (1)(f))

 Regulatory & Legal CompliancePreserve records required by law, respond to lawful requests from authorities, enforce our Terms of Service, and defend legal claims.Legal obligation (Art.
 6 (1)(c))